Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Simulation Details

-The decay parameter $\delta$ (which is same for all the edges), and the initial pheromone level on the edges was also chosen uniformly at random from $(0,1)$.
+In Section \ref{sec:parallel_paths_ub}, we discussed that with linear decision rule, in the fixed incoming flow setting, the dynamics converges to the path with the minimum leakage.
+With increasing flow, and no leakage, the dynamics converges to the shortest path.
+We generated a large number of instances with different values for $n$, $p$, $k$ and other parameters and observed the desired convergence in all the simulated instances.
+Below, we describe the details of the parameter settings we considered.

+For all the simulations, the decay parameter $\delta$ was set to $0.9$.
 The initial forward flow level at $s$ and backward flow level at $d$ was chosen uniformly at random from $(0.5,1)$, and the initial flow at all other vertices was set to $0$.
-We only considered instance where there was at least one path from the source to the destination.
+We ran each simulation instance with two settings for initial pheromone level: (i) setting initial pheromone levels at all edges to $1$, (ii) choosing initial pheromone level on the edges uniformly at random from $(0, 1)$.

-\subsection{Leakage with fixed flow}
+\subsubsection{Leakage with fixed flow}

+For all the randomly generated instance, we chose the leakage value of all the vertices uniformly at random from $(0,0.1)$.
+For all these instances, the dynamics converged to the path with the minimum leakage.
+Below, we describe the parameter values for different graph families. \begin{enumerate}